 If your gynecologist recommends a hysterectomy, it’s important that you learn about the range of surgical options.
 Your doctor will talk with you about the best method for your hysterectomy based on your personal needs and goals.

 - Laparoscopic hysterectomy: A laparoscope – which is a thin, flexible tube with a video camera on it – is inserted through tiny incisions near the belly button, then the uterus is removed in sections through the laparoscope tube or vagina.

-- Robotic-Assisted Hysterectomy: In traditional minimally invasive hysterectomies, three or more incisions were standard clinical practice.
-A robotic hysterectomy involves a single incision in the belly button, through which all of the surgical instruments are inserted.
-This technology gives surgeons a better view of the surgical field and greater surgical precision.
-Robotic hysterectomy surgery offers many benefits to patients compared to traditional hysterectomy, such as faster recovery and return to daily activities, less scarring, less pain and lower risk of complications.
+- Da Vinci Robotic-Assisted Hysterectomy: A robotic hysterectomy at UH, using the da Vinci surgical system, involves a few small incisions through which all of the surgical instruments are inserted.
+This technology gives surgeons a 3-D, high definition view of the surgical field and greater surgical precision and range of motion.
+Da Vinci robotic hysterectomy surgery offers many benefits to patients compared to traditional hysterectomy, such as faster recovery and return to daily activities, less scarring, less pain and lower risk of complications.

 - Vaginal hysterectomy: With this approach, the gynecologic surgeon removes the uterus through the vaginal opening.
 This technique is most often used for uterine prolapse, or when vaginal repairs are needed.
 No incision is needed.
 This means there is no visible scarring, and many women can go home the same day or the next morning.

 The uterus is always removed during a hysterectomy.
 In some cases, though, surgeons may also need to remove one or both ovaries, the fallopian tubes or other parts of the reproductive system.